Translator5/Minecraft-PSP-LameCraft-Mod-woolio/README.md

 Info:

+Minecraft PSP is a new Lamecraft mod based on s4inexcraft 1.2.
+Only this mod has a normal survival mode without serious freezes, bugs and lags.
+I am trying to make this mod more "minecrafty", so may be one day this mod will be like Minecraft PE 0.7-!
+THIS IS NOT MCPSPE

 author: Marcin Ploska(drakon)

 contact: marcin.ploska@gmail.com

-modified by: Joel16 (https://github.com/joel16) & woolio
+modified by: Joel16 (Minecraft PSP - [LC Mod]) (https://github.com/joel16) & woolio (Minecraft PSP)

 authors of the source code that i have used/modified/inspired by:
 - intraFont by BenHur